 - 16 small corn tortillas

-- For the sauce: In a large saucepan or skillet, heat 1 TBSP oil over medium-high heat.
-Stir in the enchilada sauce, broth and honey.
+- In a large saucepan or skillet stir in the enchilada sauce, broth and honey.
 Simmer uncovered for 20 minutes, until the sauce begins to thicken and will coat the back of a spoon.
 Season with salt to taste.

 2. Cooked beef or pork may be substituted for the shredded chicken.

-3. Chicken or Beef broth can be used instead of vegetable broth.
+3. Vegetable or Beef broth can be used instead of chicken broth.

 © Copyright Christine Mello for Must Love Home.
 We would love for you to share a link to this recipe but please do not copy/paste the recipe instructions to websites or social media.
 We are happy for you to share a photo with a link back to this website instead.